List of historical markers of the Philippines in Bangsamoro

 This list of historical markers installed by the National Historical Commission of the Philippines (NHCP) in Bangsamoro Autonomous Region in Muslim Mindanao (BARMM) is an annotated list of people, places, or events in the region that have been commemorated by cast-iron plaques issued by the said commission.
 The plaques themselves are permanent signs installed in publicly visible locations on buildings, monuments, or in special locations.

 While many Cultural Properties have historical markers installed, not all places marked with historical markers are designated into one of the particular categories of Cultural Properties.

-This article lists eighteen (18) markers from the Bangsamoro Autonomous Region in Muslim Mindanao.
+This article lists twenty (20) markers from the Bangsamoro Autonomous Region in Muslim Mindanao, including three (3) that are part of the Quincentennial historical markers series.

-Basilan

-This article lists one (1) marker from the Province of Basilan.

 Lanao del Sur

-This article lists one (1) marker from the Province of Lanao del Sur.
+This article lists five (5) markers from the Province of Lanao del Sur.

-Maguindanao
+Maguindanao del Norte

-This article lists seven (7) markers from the Province of Maguindanao.
-Markers from Cotabato City are listed here, for convenience.
+This article lists six (6) markers from the Province of Maguindanao del Norte.

-Sulu
+Maguindanao del Sur

-This article lists three (3) markers from the Province of Sulu.
+This article lists one (1) marker from the Province of Maguindanao del Sur.

 Tawi-Tawi

-This article lists five (5) markers from the Province of Tawi-Tawi.
+This article lists seven (7) markers from the Province of Tawi-Tawi.